10 Common Myths About Elopements: Surprising Truths About Elopement Meaning

 Myth #1: Elopements Are Secret or Impulsive

-This is probably the biggest misconception of all.
+This is probably the biggest misconception of all about elopements.

-Elopements today are rarely secret, and they’re almost never impulsive.
+Eloping today is rarely a secret, and they’re almost never impulsive.
 In fact, most elopements are planned with just as much care and intention as traditional weddings—sometimes more.

 Modern elopements are often: